Hin Leong founder and former oil tycoon OK Lim to testify in his own defence in US$111.7 million case

 The lawyer also said Lim would be giving oral testimony, unless he gives instructions otherwise.
 In that case, he might give testimony by way of conditioned statements.

-In response, lead prosecutor Christopher Goh said he did not think the Criminal Procedure Code includes the accused giving evidence by conditioned statements.
+In response, lead prosecutor Christopher Ong said he did not think the Criminal Procedure Code precludes the accused giving evidence by conditioned statements.

 It is a practice usually used by the prosecution.

-Mr Goh said the prosecution would have to consider it if this was the course the defence would like to take.
+Mr Ong said the prosecution would have to consider it if this was the course the defence would like to take.

 Lim is set to take the stand on Oct 30 onwards, for about two to three days, by the defence's estimate.